coasys/ad4m-core-deprecated/README.md

 ### Publishing that local Perspective by turning it into a Neighbourhood
-The back-bone of a Neighbourhood is a *LinkLanguage* - a Language that enables the sharing and thus synchronizing of links.
+The back-bone of a Neighbourhood is a *LinkLanguage* - a Language that enables the sharing and thus synchronizing of links (see `LinksAdapter` in [Language.ts](src/language/Language.ts)).
 While there can and should be many different implementations with different trade-offs and features (like membranes etc.) the go-to implementation for now is *Social Context* from Junto: https://github.com/juntofoundation/Social-Context